Let Them Live

 – (42: 49-50, Surah Shura, Ayat No 49-50)

 What Science Says on the Matter

 Such an anomaly can also be treated like any other congenital anomaly.
 We simply lack awareness.
-The following has been mentioned in an article by Associate Professor Prof. Zeki Bayraktar (urologist) regarding what should be done if a baby with a genital anomaly is born:
+The following has been mentioned in an article by Associate Professor Prof. Zeki Bayraktar (urologist) regarding what should be done if a baby is born with a genital anomaly: